Holistic & Integrative Psychology

 Bottles of Homeopathy Globules

-"We believe that physical health is primarily a reflection of Universal laws of cause and effect.
+"We believe that physical health is primarily a reflection of our programming on an epigentic (DNA) leval as a Universal law of cause and effect.
 How we care for our bodies is both a physical and spiritual issue that impacts our health and the health of our offspring.
-In cases where health principles have been violated, the only true “cure” is for the body to restore its own protective mechanisms by removing those physical and spiritual obstacles that hinder restoration and/or healing; (incurable =curable from within).
+In cases where health principles have been violated, the only true “cure” is for the body to restore its own protective mechanisms by removing obstacles that hinder restoration and/or healing; (incurable =curable from within).
 Course studies in Naturopathy teach practices that build immunity, improve mental & spiritual health and enhance overall body functions."
 The word “doctor” comes from the Latin word ‘docere’ meaning ‘to teach.’
 Naturopaths teach natural ways to enhance good health, optimal wellness and encourage longevity.
-The natural approach is holistic and focuses on maintaining wellness with an emphasis on the prevention of illness.
+The natural approach is holistic and focuses on maintaining wellness with an emphasis on the prevention of illness with mind/body principles.
 We emphasize creating a lifestyle which includes pure water, clean air, wholesome food, proper diet and nutrition, exercise, proper living, appropriate rest, right thinking, absence from toxic substances, body ecology, effective management of stress and a number of other natural practices which lead to the balanced living concept.
-Holistic health and wholeness is achieved by maintaining the delicate balance between the intricate relationships of the body (physical), mind (emotional), and spirit (spiritual).
+Holistic health and wholeness is achieved by maintaining the delicate balance between the intricate relationships of the body (physical), mind (emotional & spiritual).
 We believe in healing and nurturing the mind, body, and soul to achieve a total state of holistic well-being.